How Much to Install a Bath?

 Stone £1,200 - £4,450

-When fitting a new bath, you may want to consider additional jobs that can be completed at the same time, such as:
+When fitting a new bath, there are additional jobs that can be completed at the same time to give your bathroom a new updated look.
+Let's take a look at some examples:

 Many opt to install a bath screen during a bathtub installation, as this prevents water splashes and damp issues on your bathroom floor.
 Bath screens cost anywhere from £10 to £1,000 depending on the type you choose.